scotthamilton77/atlas-mcp-server/README.md

 The following example demonstrates a comprehensive task breakdown for a personal portfolio website project.
 This example showcases ATLAS's ability to manage complex hierarchical tasks with rich metadata and dependencies.

 This task list was generated using the prompt:
 > You're a web developer for modern apps.
-Architect, design, and plan the required tasks for a personal portfolio website for a web dev and has a modern UI/UX.
+Architect, design, and plan the required tasks for a personal portfolio website for a web dev that has a modern UI/UX.

 <details>
 <summary><b>Portfolio Website Development Task List</b></summary>